 The traditional manufacturing methods of warhead charges include cast-cure, melt-cast, and press powders methods.
 All three methods have their disadvantages.
 The cast-cure method may cause problems such as ingredient settlement, poor bonding between the casting material and the shell, and shrinkage cracking during the manufacturing process.
 In addition to the problem of shrinkage and cracking, the melt-casting method may also cause irreversible volume growth of the explosive and poor accuracy.
 Although the press powders method does not have the above shortcomings, it is not suitable for large-size charges and ammunition molding with complex internal channels.
 Therefore, AM technology is expected to realize the molding and manufacturing of high-precision, large-size, and complex charges for warheads.
-AM technology can efficiently adjust the explosive formula and fundamentally achieve high energy of explosives.
+AM technology mainly changes warhead charges in terms of materials and structures.
+On the one hand, AM technology can efficiently adjust the explosive formula and fundamentally achieve high energy of explosives.
 On the other hand, AM technology can precisely control the structure of the explosives to change the detonation effect.
 Therefore, energy-customized AM explosives will be a research direction with great potential and the relevant progress is introduced as follows.